 Finally, the courses were categorized by course types to identify correlations.

-For the evaluation, the completion rate was fundamentally considered in relation to the number of Blinks (contents) in the courses.
-The overall picture for all courses was simplified as shown in the following graphic.
-Each point represents a course, corresponding to the combination of completion rate and number of contents:
+For the evaluation, the completion rate was fundamentally considered in connection with the number of blinks (content) in the courses.
+For all courses combined, this looked simplified like in the following graphic.
+Each point is a course that fits the combination of completion rate and content number:

-You see that many of the evaluated courses contain fewer than 25 Blinks.
-Only very few courses have more than 75 contents.
+You can see that many of the evaluated courses contain less than 25 blinks.
+Very few courses have more than 75 pieces of content.
 And most courses have a completion rate between 25% and 75%.

 Step 2: All successful courses

-As we are interested in the most successful courses in the second step, we set a minimum completion rate of 75%.
+Since we are interested in the most successful courses in the second step, we have established a minimum completion rate of 75%.
 With this filter, the following picture emerges:

-Here, two clearly defined groups emerged: One half of the successful courses has a maximum of 25 Blinks (Group 1).
-The other half of the successful courses has significantly more Blinks - from 25 upwards (Group 2).
+Here, two quite clearly defined groups emerged: One half of the successful courses has a maximum of 25 blinks (Group 1).
+The other half of the successful courses has significantly more blinks – from 25 upwards (Group 2).

 Step 3: Successful courses by course type (e-learning or blended learning)

-In the last step, categorization was used: The courses were classified into the category "e-learning" or "blended learning" based on their content.
+In the final step, the categorization was applied: The courses were allocated to the category “e-learning” or “blended learning” based on their content.

-The courses that are very successful with fewer than 25 contents are mostly blended learning courses for the preparation or follow-up of in-person events.
+The courses that are very successful with fewer than 25 pieces of content are mostly blended learning courses for preparation or follow-up of in-person events.

-The online courses that are successful with a lot of content are predominantly pure e-learning courses focused on knowledge building.
+The online courses that are successful with a lot of content are predominantly pure e-learning courses aimed at knowledge building.

-Disclaimer: The results of the evaluation relate exclusively to courses created on the blink.it learning platform.
-Results from other learning management systems and learning platforms may differ.
-Additionally, not all courses on the blink.it platform were included in the evaluation: It is a large-scale random sample of 8,257 courses.
-If you have questions about the study design or the data evaluation, we are happy to assist.
+Disclaimer: The results of the evaluation relate solely to courses created on the blink.it learning platform.
+Results from other learning management systems and learning platforms may vary.
+In the evaluation, not all courses on the blink.it platform were included: It is a large-scale sample of 8,257 courses.
+For questions about the study design or data evaluation, we are happy to assist you.

-You can see: With blink.it, you can create both successful e-learning courses and blended learnings.
-Secure yourself now an insight with our free time management seminar: Experience the course as a participant and convince yourself of the simple blink.it concept!
+You see: With blink.it, you can create both successful e-learning courses and blended learnings.